zimmertr/Kubernetes-Manifests/README.md

 ## Summary

-A collection of applications meant to be deployed to Kubernetes.
+This repository contains a collection of Kustomize projects and Argo CD resources used to deploy applications to Kubernetes.

 Using Proxmox?
 Consider using [TKS](https://github.com/zimmertr/TJs-Kubernetes-Service) to deploy your cluster!